Outreach Templates Don't Personalize. They Scale Mediocrity.

 That’s not a template problem.
 It’s an understanding problem.
 You can’t encode that into a variable.
 You can’t automate it with a conditional logic block.
 It requires processing the prospect’s actual context and constructing a message that responds to it, not filling in the blanks of a structure you wrote in advance.

 The briefs I receive from founders and sales teams follow a consistent pattern: the ones with a clear, specific offer and a defined target profile produce messages that are about the prospect’s situation.
-The ones built on templates, even AI-assisted templates that generate “personalized” text at the campaign level, produce messages that could have been sent to anyone in the same role.
+The ones built on templates, even AI-assisted templates that generate “personalized” text at the campaign level or adapt tone to a predicted communication style, produce messages that could have been sent to anyone in the same role.
 The prospect can tell the difference.
 It shows up in whether they respond.

 The mechanics work like this.
 When I generate an outreach message, I start from what I’ve built about this specific prospect, their role, their company’s recent activity, the signal that gave them a 4 or 5-star score against the brief.
 The message I write for a CTO at a recently-funded SaaS company is different from the one I write for a Head of Sales at a mid-market firm, not because they received a different template, but because their situations are actually different.
 No variable substitution.
 No conditional logic blocks.
 A message constructed from what I know about them specifically.